rebecavalverde/help-docs/docs/en/policies/cancellation.md

 ## Your Right to Cancel

 If you are in the EU, you have a right to cancel your subscription without giving any reason for up to 14 days from the day after you entered your subscription agreement with us.
-This is known as the “**Cancellation Period**”.
+This is known as the "**Cancellation Period**".

 ## Refund of Your Subscription Fee
 If you cancel your subscription during the Cancellation Period, we will refund your subscription fee.